sergotail/laravel-pint-action/README.md

 Even when `useComposer` is endabled, `pintVersion` and `annotateVersion` are checked first, and only then the lock file is checked.

 `annotate` option uses [annotate-pull-request-from-checkstyle](<https://github.com/staabm/annotate-pull-request-from-checkstyle>) package to annotate pull request based on a Checkstyle XML-report.
+When annotation is enabled, pint is running in test mode.

 This action **DOESN'T** commit changes automatically.
 If you want to achieve such behaviour you have to use it in combination with another action like [git-auto-commit Action](https://github.com/stefanzweifel/git-auto-commit-action) or [Create Pull Request Action](https://github.com/marketplace/actions/create-pull-request).
 Note that in this case you have to disable `testMode`.